The Sanctuary Duet

 "Gods be thanked," I said, as my fingers investigated the tendrils of spellwork that entwined the bronze latch and my inner senses responded with the counters.
 "Totting up bundles of reeds and quivres of salt and calculating factors' commissions have me ready to leap from the seaward wall."

-All were required to train in the business of the Order as well as its martial purposes.
 "You must have been well behaved of late."
 Dusky-skinned Dunlin picked his sound teeth with a sliver of reed and a show of nonchalance.
 "Fix is readying a boat for you."

 "A boat… I'm sent out?"